milohr/babe-qt/README.md

 https://milohr.github.io/BabeIt/

-Babe will handle your whole music collection, letting you create custom playlists to organize it and filter your music by artist, title, album, genre, date and location.
-Babe also let's you babe-mark your favorite YouTube music videos into your local collection by using the Chromium extension.
+Babe will handle your whole music collection, letting you create custom playlists to organize your music.

+You can also filter your music by artist, title, album, genre, date and location.
+Babe let's you babe-mark your favorite YouTube music videos into your local collection by using the Chromium extension.

 Think of Babe as the playlist where all your favorite tracks at the moment are.
-And when needed you also have a collection manager integrated.
+And when needed you also have an integrated collection manager.

-(a previous unfinished gtk3 version is still in my repository and I plain to turn it into a simple version of Noise for the Pantheon desktop of elementaryOS)
+(a previous unfinished gtk3 version is still in my repository and I plan to turn it into a simple version of Noise for the Pantheon desktop of elementaryOS)